 Although there are a variety of healing methods you can try, the most common option is a combination of medication and counselling.
 Medication can help you manage symptoms of psychosis.
 Counselling can help you understand psychosis and learn about ways to better support yourself when you’re experiencing it.

 Are there any other ways to navigate psychosis?

-The following strategies can be a part of managing psychosis.
+The following strategies can be helpful to manage psychosis.
 You can try these tips on your own, or with folks who are supporting you, to work toward recovery.

-#2: Build a self-care routine to help you take care of your mind and body.
-This can support you with the amount of sleep, exercise, mindfulness and more you need.
+#2: Build a self-care routine to help you takecare of your mind and body.
+This can help support you with the amount of sleep, exercise, mindfulness and more that you need.

 #4: Keep track of how you’re feeling by taking notes in a journal.
 (You could even bring your journal with you if you decide to connect with a health-care professional.)

 #5: Learn more about psychosis to understand it better.
 Here are some resources across Canada you can check out: